AppliedLogicSystems/ALSProlog/docs/docs/guide/10-Prolog-I-O.md

 existed prior to the stream being opened, any previously existing contents of the file are discarded (i.e., the file is truncated).
-* A stream opened in read_write mode is generally both read from and written to by the program; in general, this implies that the program's position in such a stream can be aribtrarily set and changed.
+* A stream opened in read_write mode is generally both read from and written to by the program; in general, this implies that the program's position in such a stream can be arbitrarily set and changed.
 * Finally, append mode is like write mode, except that the previously existing contents of a file which is the sink for this stream are not lost: the stream position is automatically set to the end of the file and all output through the stream to the file is written at the end of the file.